-Police: Woman kidnapped as newborn 18 years ago is alive
+Woman stolen at birth learns true identity; 'Momma' charged

 - Why Portland and not Seattle gets pummeled with snow

+A much different scene was described by the young woman’s birth family.
+They cried “tears of joy” after a detective told them their baby had been found.
+Within hours Friday, they were able to reconnect over FaceTime.

+“She looks just like her daddy,” her paternal grandmother, Velma Aiken of Jacksonville, told The Associated Press after they were able to see each other for the first time.
+“She act like she been talking to us all the time.
+She told us she’d be here soon to see us.”

-Mobley was only eight hours old when she was taken by a woman posing as a nurse from her young mother at University Medical Center in 1998.
-A massive search ensued, with helicopters circling the hospital and the city on high alert, and thousands of tips came in over the years, but authorities apparently had no clue where she was.
+Mobley was only eight hours old when she was taken from her young mother by a woman posing as a nurse at University Medical Center.
+A massive search ensued, with helicopters circling the hospital and the city on high alert.
+Thousands of tips came in over the years, but she had disappeared.

+All that time, Kamiyah’s neighbors in Walterboro knew her as Gloria Williams’ daughter.

+“She wasn’t an abused child or a child who got in trouble.
+But she grew up with a lie for 18 years,” Joseph Jenkins, who lives across the street, told the AP.

-All that time, police said, she was being raised under a different name in Walterboro.
-Then, some months ago, the young woman “had an inclination” that she may have been kidnapped, the sheriff said.
+Some months ago, the young woman “had an inclination” that she may have been kidnapped, the sheriff said.
+Authorities didn’t say why she suspected this.

+The case broke thanks to a tip received by the National Center for Missing and Exploited Children, said Robert Lowery, a center vice president.
+He would not say from whom the tip came.

-The National Center for Missing and Exploited Children reached out to the cold case detectives at the sheriff’s office, and Mobley provided a swab of her cheek for DNA analysis that proved the match, the sheriff said.
+But the center soon reached out to the cold case detectives at the sheriff’s office, and Mobley provided a swab of her cheek for DNA analysis that proved the match, the sheriff said.

-The young woman’s birth family is rejoicing, but the young woman has been provided with counseling.
-How and when she’ll reconnect with them is up to her.
+“This was something brand new to all of us,” said Tesha Stephens, a cousin of Williams’, who spoke to reporters outside their home Friday evening.

+The center has tracked 308 infant abductions since 1983 by nonfamily members in the U.S. Of those cases, 12 were still missing at the end of last month.
+That’s now one number smaller.

+“I always prayed, ‘Don’t let me die before I see my grandbaby’,” said Aiken.
+“My prayer was answered.”

+The family never forgot the little girl ripped from her mother’s arms that day in 1998.

-Her mother, Shanara Mobley, told the Florida Times-Union newspaper on the 10th Anniversary of the kidnapping that on every one of Kamiyah’s birthdays, she wrapped a piece of birthday cake in foil.
+Her mother, Shanara Mobley, told the Florida Times-Union newspaper on the 10th anniversary of the kidnapping that on every one of Kamiyah’s birthdays, she wrapped a piece of birthday cake in foil and stuck it in her freezer.

 “It’s stressful to wake up every day, knowing that your child is out there and you have no way to reach her or talk to her,” Mobley told the paper in 2008.

-Note: This story has been corrected to show the date of the kidnapping was 1998, not 1988.